Self-control: Physical restraint and physical aid

-The manipulation of the environment to make some responses easier to physically execute and others more difficult illustrate this principle.
-This can be referred to as physical guidance which is the application of physical contact to induce an individual to go through the motions of a desired behavior.
-This concept can also be referred to as a physical prompt.
-Examples of this include clapping one's hand over one's own mouth, placing one's hand in one's pocket to prevent fidgeting, and using a ‘bridge’ hand position to steady a pool shot all represent physical methods to affect behavior.
+The manipulation of the environment to make some responses easier to physically execute and others more difficult illustrates this principle.
+This can be physical guidance: the application of physical contact to induce an individual to go through the motions of a desired behavior.
+This can also be a physical prompt.
+Examples of this include clapping one's hand over one's own mouth, placing one's hand in one's pocket to prevent fidgeting, and using a 'bridge' hand position to steady a pool shot; these all represent physical methods to affect behavior.

 Changing the stimulus

 Manipulating the occasion for behavior may change behavior as well.
-Removing distractions that induce undesired actions or adding a prompt to induce it are examples.
-Hiding temptation and reminders are two more.
-The need to hide temptation is a result of its effect on the mind.
+Removing distractions that induce undesired actions or adding a prompt to induce them are examples.
+Hiding temptation and leaving reminders are two more.
+The need to hide temptation is a result of temptation's effect on the mind.

 A common theme among studies of desire is an investigation of the underlying cognitive processes of a craving for an addictive substance, such as nicotine or alcohol.
 In order to better understand the cognitive processes involved, the Elaborated Intrusion (EI) theory of craving was developed.
-According to theory, craving persists because individuals develop mental images of the coveted substance that are instantly pleasurable, but which also increase their awareness of deficit.
+According to EI, craving persists because individuals develop mental images of the coveted substance that are themselves pleasurable, but which also increase their awareness of deficit.
 The result is a cruel circle of desire, imagery, and preparation to satisfy the desire.
 This quickly escalates into greater expression of the imagery that incorporates working memory, interferes with performance on simultaneous cognitive tasks, and strengthens the emotional response.
 Essentially the mind is consumed by the craving for a desired substance, and this craving in turn interrupts any concurrent cognitive tasks.
-Obviously a craving for nicotine or alcohol is an extreme case, but nevertheless the EI theory holds true for more normal motivations and desires.
+A craving for nicotine or alcohol is an extreme case, but EI theory also applies to more ordinary motivations and desires.